 I was initially concerned with the softness of the alpaca liner.
-I thought they may bunch up, slip or slide inside my boots as I climbed steep mountain slopes.
+I thought they might bunch up, slip or slide inside my boots as I climbed steep mountain slopes.
 They have held in place over the past 75 days of miles and miles of wearing, hiking and climbing.

 Another concern for me was that the liners were soft and felt delicate.
-I thought they may become thin and wear through with such rigorous use.
-The Snuggly Toes remained in tact.
+I thought they might become thin and wear through with such rigorous use.
+The Snuggly Toes remained intact.
 They formed to my foot and are still intact after prolonged use.
 There are no thin spots.
-The felting process of spinning the fur into yarn, knit into a “blanket,” then felted into fabric makes them very durable and they are even washable.
+The felting process of spinning the fur into yarn, knitting it into a “blanket,” and then felting it into fabric makes them very durable and washable.

 I do recommend the liners for overall cozy comfort in your shoe, but they are not a substitute for a highly insulated boot or ThermaCell.
 I will add these liners to my insulated winter boot for additional comfort.
 I would also recommend using them as replacements for your worn out boot liners in your snow boots.

 You can purchase Snuggly Toes at http://www.snugglytoes.com/ for $39.95 a pair.
-They are available in whole sizes for men and women and easily trimmed to fit your boot.
+They are available in whole sizes for men and women and are easily trimmed to fit your boot.
 Custom insoles are available at your request and can be ordered via their website.
 The customer service is outstanding.
 These alpaca fur cozy liners are 100% organic and made in the USA!

 Mia Anstine is an outdoor writer, licensed outfitter, hunting guide, life coach, keynote speaker, and range safety officer, firearms instructor, and archery instructor.
 She is the founder of MAC Outdoors and Host of the MAC Outdoors Podcast.

 Mia Anstine strives to encourage others to get outside, hunt, fish, shoot, and survive life with others in a positive way.